Brooklyn Bridge–City Hall/Chambers Street station: Track layout

-This station is the zero point for the IRT East Side chain; mile 0 is at the south end of the station.
+In New York City Subway chaining, the south end of the station is milepost 0 for the IRT East Side chain; all distances on the line are measured from this point.
 Just north of the station are crossovers that allow trains to switch between the local and express tracks, which allow Lexington Avenue local trains to continue south via the express tracks if necessary (rather than using the City Hall loop).

 South of the station, the downtown local track splits into three tracks.
 The westernmost track loops around to the northbound local track through the City Hall station.
 The other two are layup tracks parallel to the downtown express track.
-Until 1963, they merged into the downtown express track north of Fulton Street, but now they end at bumper blocks a little north of Fulton Street, and are occasionally used for train storage.
+Until 1963, they merged into the downtown express track north of Fulton Street.
+Since then, they have ended at bumper blocks a little north of Fulton Street and are occasionally used for train storage.